Andrea Palladio: Characteristics

 Palladio's architecture was not dependent on expensive materials, which must have been an advantage to his more financially pressed clients.
 Many of his buildings are of brick covered with stucco.
 Stuccoed brickwork was always used in his villa designs in order to give the appearance of a classical Roman structure.

-His success as an architect is based not only on the beauty of his work, but also for its harmony with the culture of his time.
+His success as an architect is based not only on the beauty of his work, but also on its harmony with the culture of his time.
 His success and influence came from the integration of extraordinary aesthetic quality with expressive characteristics that resonated with his clients' social aspirations.
 His buildings served to communicate, visually, their place in the social order of their culture.
 This powerful integration of beauty and the physical representation of social meanings is apparent in three major building types: the urban palazzo, the agricultural villa, and the church.

 Relative to his trips to Rome, Palladio developed three main palace types by 1556.
 In 1550, the Palazzo Chiericati was completed.
 The proportions for the building were based on musical ratios for adjacent rooms.
 The building was centralized by a tripartite division of a series of columns or colonnades.
 In 1552, the Palazzo Porto located in Vicenza was rebuilt incorporating the Roman Renaissance element for façades.
 A colonnade of Corinthian columns surrounded a main court.
 The Palazzo Antonini in Udine, constructed in 1556, had a centralized hall with four columns and service spaces placed relatively toward one side.
 He used styles of incorporating the six columns, supported by pediments, into the walls as part of the façade.
 This technique had been applied in his villa designs as well.
 Palladio experimented with the plan of the Palazzo Porto by incorporating it into the Palazzo Thiene.
 It was an earlier project from 1545 to 1550 and remained uncompleted due to elaborate elevations in his designs.
 He used Mannerist elements such as stucco surface reliefs and large columns, often extending two stories high.